WICG/background-fetch/README.md

 # Quota usage

-The request and response objects will use origin quota until the `backgroundfetched` event.
+The background fetch job, including its requests & in-progress responses, can be accessed at any time until the `backgroundfetched`, `backgroundfetcherror`, or `backgroundfetchabort` event fires, so they count against origin quota.
+After the point, the event receives the requests and responses (except in the case of abort) for the final time, once these copies are drained, they're gone.

-A requirement is to avoid doubling quota usage when transferring background-fetched items into the cache:
+A requirement is to avoid doubling quota usage when transferring background-fetched items into the cache, unless clones exist.

 ```js
 addEventListener('backgroundfetched', event => {